Each round of Tarot involves two stages: bidding and playing.

 • Any other card: half a point.

-This is the amount of points the TAKER needs to win, in order to win the hand.
+This is the amount of points the Taker needs to get, in order to win the round.
+This target changes depending on the number of Bout cards the Taker has won at the end of the round.

 • 0 Bout : 56 points